matrix-org/matrix-spec-proposals/proposals/2448-blurhash-for-media.md

 ## Calculating a blurhash

-BlurHashes are inserted into `m.room.message` events by the client, however some clients may not be able to implement the BlurHash library for whatever reason.
+BlurHashes are inserted into events by the client, however some clients may not be able to implement the BlurHash library for whatever reason.
 In this case, it would be nice to allow the media repository to calculate the BlurHash of a piece of media for the client, similar to how thumbnails are calculated by media repositories today.

 The
 [`/_matrix/media/r0/upload`](https://matrix.org/docs/spec/client_server/r0.6.0#post-matrix-media-r0-upload)